cap-js/docs/guides/databases.md

 - `impl` — the module name of a CAP database service implementation
 - `credentials` — an object with db-specific configurations, most commonly `url`

-::: warning
+::: warning Don't configure credentials

 Credentials like `username` and  `password` should **not** be added here but provided through service bindings, for example, via `cds bind`.

 :::

-::: tip
+::: tip Use `cds env` to inspect effective configuration

-You can always inspect the effective configuration using the `cds env` CLI command like that:
+For example, running this command:

 ```sh
 cds env cds.requires.db